-Every year for the past five years or so I have gone to the Lake Austin Spa Resort, right outside of Austin Texas, to conduct a cooking demo.
+For many years I have gone to the Lake Austin Spa Resort, right outside of Austin Texas, to conduct cooking demos.
 In exchange, they give me room and board and treat me well.
 At first I just did it for a lark.
 I thought, what the heck, take the husband and relax.
 I did take the husband the first time and we had fun but he was a tad lost because the place was filled with women in bathrobes wandering around talking about womenly things.
 I had a good time, but because the husband didn’t get the spa experience, we spent one whole day in the town of Austin proper.
 I wasn’t able to take advantage of the spa classes (and there are many).

 This spa is different.
 It is both elegant and cozy at the same time.
 It is on a lake (which is called a lake but looks like a river) and all the rooms look out on the lake.
 I have been there at all times of the year and the landscape is always dreamy and calming.
 You can go on a hike, take all sorts of yoga or exercise classes, learn how to meditate, paddle in water bikes and much more.
 The food, prepared by the nicest chef on the planet Terry Conlan, is not only healthy and well balanced but very very tasty and satisfying.
 The calorie counts are on everything so you can order as much or as little as you want.
 They do offer coffee in the morning and you can order wine from the menu.
 (I am not interested in spas that prohibit wine and coffee).